 This spot right here?
 I first glimpsed it when I noticed several travel bloggers and influencers posting photos of it from a press trip they all went on in Indonesia.
 I had absolutely no idea that just a couple years later I’d be following suit and working with the Indonesian Ministry of Tourism myself.

-While I was invited on what was penned primarily as a diving trip to Komodo, I was secretly most excited to do this hike on Padar Island.
+While I was invited on what was penned primarily as a diving trip to Komodo, I was secretly most excited to do this Padar Island hike.
 I mean, do I even need to explain myself here?

 But me?
 I’m first and foremost an outdoor adventurer (and secondly a beach bitch, heh ;).
 Skipping this island that would yield one of the most glorious views I could ever dream of would leave me devastated.